-To clarify the results from Experiment and to determine on what basis adults reasoned about the causal events presented here, we built a Bayesian model and two associative models.
-The two associative models we focused on were the Rescorla-Wagner model (Rescorla & Wagner, 1972) and the modified Rescorla-Wagner model (Van Hamme & Wasserman, 1994).
-We focused on the RW model because this model was among the earliest associative models of causal learning that, despite its successes, failed to account for .
+To clarify the results from Experiment 1 and to determine on what basis adults reasoned about the causal events presented here, we built a Bayesian model and two associative models.
+The two associative models we focused on were the Rescorla-Wagner model (henceforth, the RW model; Rescorla & Wagner, 1972) and the modified Rescorla-Wagner model (Van Hamme & Wasserman, 1994).
+We focused on the RW model because this model was among the earliest associative models of causal learning that, despite its successes, failed to account for BB.
+We also focused on this model because it has been argued by some that this model is unable to account for adults’ performance in a BB task and that Bayesian inference must underpin adults’ performance on this task (e.g., Sobel et al., 2004; Griffiths et al., 2011).
+However, as will be shown next, this model makes pre- and post-rating predictions for object B that were confirmed in Experiment 1 and that are partially in concert with those of a Bayesian model for two out of three rating phases.

-The reason we focus on the modified RW and a Bayesian model is because, unlike the RW model, both models Lastly, we focus on all three models because they generate novel predictions that can be tested and verified in subsequent behavioral experiments.
+The reason we focus on the modified RW model and a Bayesian model is because, unlike the RW model, both models conceptualize BB reasoning differently.
+Indeed, although both models interpret BB as a drop of some kind between different rating phases, the modified RW model interprets BB as an absolute drop in the rating of B between the pre- and post-rating phase, whereas the Bayesian model interprets BB as a return to baseline between these two rating phases.
+Lastly, we focus on all three models because they generate novel predictions that will be tested and verified in subsequent behavioral experiments.
 It is important to note that these models yield different qualitative predictions against which we compared the performance of adults across the four experiments.
 It should also be noted that although a more exhaustive approach could have been implemented in which we compared the all existing associative, rational-parameter models (e.g., the Power PC model), and Bayesian models, we focused on only these models because much of the recent debate in the literature tends to center on whether, and to what extent, these are viable models of causal cognition (though for a more extensive discussion on this topic and model comparison approach can be found in Sobel et al., 2004 and Griffiths et al., 2011).

 Finally, it is worth mentioning that the models and simulations discussed below are intended to model Experiment 4 given that participants in this experiment, unlike those in Experiments 1 to 3, were asked to provide three causal ratings.
 By providing three causal ratings, it is possible to determine whether, and to what extent, adults distinguish the causal events based on Bayesian learning or associative learning.